dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/dashboard/orders.md

 ### How to Cancel a Shipment

 - Click the three dots in the top right corner of a Fulfilled order card
 - Select [[Cancel&nbsp;Shipment]] when the pop-up appears, then confirm.
-Items will be restocked into the MajorityWorld system
+Items will be restocked into the DrikGallery system

 ![Canceling shipment](assets/dashboard-orders/6.jpg)